smoothbrady/Project-FishingApp/README.md

  # Overview
- My app will consist of the best kinds of fish to go out and catch in the top 10-15 states in the United States.
+ My app will consist of the best kinds of fish to go out and catch in the one and only Tampa-Bay, FLorida.
 It will also give the user the capability to check the weather the day of which they want to go out and cast!

  As the creator, I will build a platform that makes it very easy and simple for anyone to not just browse through the app but get wonderful information about the fish itself.